Advantage After School Program

 Advantage After School Programs (AASP) provides quality youth development opportunities to school-age children and youth for three hours directly after school.
 Research shows that children who participate in quality afterschool programs have higher school attendance and academic achievement, are less likely to be involved in risky behaviors during the afterschool hours.
 AASPs are supported by school, community, public and private partnerships.
 AASPs offer a broad range of educational, recreational and culturally age-appropriate activities that integrate what happens in the school day.
 AASPs also provide working parents with a safe place for their children.
 Youth and family involvement in program planning and implementation is a key component.
 Programs operate five-days-a-week during the regular school year and may elect to operate during school breaks.
 Programs may also extend hours into the evening hours, particularly when serving older adolescents.

-As of July 2012, OCFS contracted with 112 community-based organizations to provide AASPs to approximately 15,000 children and youth.
-In June of 2012, OCFS issued a Request for Proposals for $6.8 million in funds to incorporated not-for-profit, community-based organizations and faith-based organizations to serve school-age children.
-Awards are expected to be announced later this summer with contract start dates in the fall of 2012.
+As of July 2014, OCFS contracted with 112 community-based organizations to provide AASPs to approximately 15,000 children and youth.
+In April of 2014, OCFS issued a Request for Proposals for $10.9 million in funds to incorporated not-for-profit, community-based organizations and faith-based organizations to serve school-age children.
+Awards are expected to be announced in July with a contract start date of September 2014.

 Total funding = $17,755,300: $17,255,300 in State funds and $500,000 in Temporary Assistance to Needy Families (TANF) funds